netlify/zip-it-and-ship-it/README.md

 Maximum number of functions to bundle at the same time.

-#### `repositoryRoot`

-- _Type_: `string`
-- _Default value_: The value of `basePath`

-The path of the project's repository root.
-This defines the boundary where Node modules can be found.
-It usually is the same value as the `basePath` property, but may be a parent directory in the case of a monorepo setup.

 ### Return value

 This returns a `Promise` resolving to an array of objects describing each archive.
 Every object has the following